Sentro Balita

 Sentro Balita is a Philippine television news broadcasting show broadcast by PTV.
 Originally anchored by Angelique Lazo and Alex Santos, it premiered on July 10, 2017, replacing the afternoon edition of PTV News.
-Lazo, Aljo Bendijo and Naomi Tiburcio for weekdays and Ryan Lesigues, Louisa Erispe, Kenneth Paciente and Denisse Osorio for weekends currently serve as the anchors.
+Lazo, Jules Guiang and Trixie Jaafar-Tiu for weekdays and Kenneth Paciente for weekends currently serve as the anchors.
 The newscast airs from Monday to Friday at 1:00 pm to 2:00 pm (PST) and from Saturday and Sunday at 1:00 pm to 1:30 pm on PTV and its livestreaming channels.
 It was simulcast on IBC from July 10, 2017 to October 20, 2024.